arojas1/journal/journal.md

 - Looked up markdown syntax to add to journal.md.
 - Transferred journal from previous file to journal.md and used markdown syntax to adjust file.

-### Second hr:
+### Second and third hr:
 - Experimented with markdown syntax on journal and cheat sheet.
-Used links to headings to make a sort of table of contents.
+    - Used links to headings to make a sort of table of contents.
+    - Added horizontal lines to seperate sections.
+- Move cheat sheet to journal folder to add to GitHub